Why Taking Challenging Classes in High School Matters

 There are many reasons why challenging yourself in high school by taking advanced or academically challenging classes can help you prepare for college.
 Advanced Placement (AP), International Baccalaureate (IB), and dual enrollment programs are all great opportunities to challenge yourself academically, but even taking an extra class or pushing yourself with something new is a great way to use your time in high school.
 Here are some benefits of taking advanced high school classes.

-Preparing for the rigors of college-level coursework
+Prepare for the rigors of college-level coursework

 Taking advanced courses can help prepare you to not only successfully complete high school, but for college-level coursework.
 You can work to build skills like time management, good study habits, and more.
 Plus, by taking advanced classes you can identify your strengths and weaknesses and work to improve them before starting college!
 This can be beneficial not only at your future college or university, but also as you enter the workforce.